LouisCorin/odin-recipes/README.md

-# odin-recipes
+# Odin-recipes
-A simpoly website that shows my 3 favorite dishes.
+A simple website that shows my 3 favorite dishes.